Middle Falbrook Bridge - Bridges for the Bush

 The work will involve replacing and strengthening all bridge components above the piers including the timber trusses, deck, traffic barriers and approach spans.
 The road approaches will also be upgraded as part of the work.
 This will ensure the bridge meets current load standards and is capable of carrying a 42.5 tonne semi-trailer or equivalent without significantly affecting the appearance of the bridge.

-Roads and Maritime has been working closely with the Office of Environment and Heritage to ensure the proposed changes meet heritage requirements.
-More information about the proposed rehabilitation work is available in the February 2015 Community Update.
+Roads and Maritime has worked closely with the Office of Environment and Heritage to ensure the proposed changes meet heritage requirements.

 Proposed delivery and bridge closures